-Exco believes that the size of the European market is traditionally as large as or larger than the North American market.
-Given the advantages offered by the Tangier, Morocco location, the manufacturing skills of Exco and the successful launch of new programs with virtually all European OEMs and major Tiers, Exco is confident about Polydesign's future.
+Exco believes that the size of the European market is as large as or larger than the North American market.
+Given the advantages offered by the Tangier, Morocco location, the manufacturing skills of Exco and the successful launch of new programs with virtually all European OEMs and major Tiers.